A-F-McG/QTip/README.md

 - Using React and simple SASS.
 React is good for the bit of interactivity on the page (e.g. showing the annotated text with tooltips on the fly).
 I'm very familiar with NextJS, and noticed Qala also uses it, but that seemed overkill for this project since I don't need any routing, it's not deployed so server side rendering isn't needed and I'm not using the server actions/backend capabilities of NextJS.
 I've tried to keep a minimal amount of files, while still having things be readable without too much in one file.

-- function over arrows. like the hoisting so functions can be at the bottom. i find it more readable
+- Using unnamed function rather than arrow functions.
+This is just personal preference because I like making use of the the hoisting so that functions can be written at the bottom of the file - I find it more readable.
+But I think consistency is more important than my slight personal preference, so within a company codebase I'd agree on/follow existing conventions.

-- I've chosen to display the text with pii underlined with tooltips underneath the form.
+- I've chosen to display the text underneath the form with pii underlined and with tooltips.
 This is for accessibility reasons as you should be able to trigger the tooltips using your keyboard without your mouse (so that people with various disabilities, e.g. blindness and using a screen reader or someone with tremors who struggles with dexterity) can also access the information.

 ### Testing:

 - I've used Jest and xUnit to unit test the regex patterns because I love a good test and I'm familiar with those libraries so it was quick to implement.
-I didn't write as many tests as usual (I often start with them), and I'd have liked to add end to end testing too, maybe using Playwright.
+I didn't write as many tests as usual (I often start with them/write the code and test in small increments together), and I'd have liked to add end to end testing too, maybe using Playwright.

 ### Things I wouldn't do in production: